smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ## Rule Development

 All scripts need to provide a class that inherits from `org.smarthomej.automation.javarule.rules.JavaRule`.
+Please note that you need to `import` this class if your rule is not residing in the same package (which is the case in the examples below).

 If the script is evaluated, the `runScript` method is executed.
 The default implementation of `runScript` scans all methods in the class for annotations and creates corresponding triggers, conditions and rules (see below).